 Hi, welcome!
 I’ve been using this hell-sent time to record some of my music, sending it out by email to a long list of people, and it’s time to put it online.
-Here are all the tunes so far, freely streamable and downloadable – feel free to pass them on if you like.
+The whole series is called Dick Lee’s Lockdown Meltdown, and here are all the tunes so far, freely streamable and downloadable – feel free to pass them on if you like.

 I’m playing clarinets, saxes and melodicas, Anne Evans plays flutes, and a wheen of other musicians playing all sorts of things were recorded in the shed before social distancing happened.
 They’re all named in the sleeve notes.